Writs of Mandamus & Habeas Corpus

 Certain remedies may be pursued in federal district court requesting review of agency decisions.
 The following is a simplified, non-exclusive list of court remedies that are generally available to individuals who have been adversely affected by a certain action (or inaction) from a government agency:

-- A complaint for declaratory relief basically asks the court to declare a certain agency decision unconstitutional or unlawful.
+- Request for Declaratory Relief: A complaint that asks the court to declare a certain agency decision unconstitutional or unlawful.

-- A request for injunction relief asks the court to enjoin or restrain the agency from committing a certain act that would harm the person’s case.
+- Injunction Relief: Asks the court to enjoin or restrain the agency from committing a certain act that would harm the person’s case.

-The passage of recent immigration laws has restricted federal judicial review over certain claims.
-Some remedies even require that the applicant exhaust his or her administrative remedies before seeking federal judicial review.
-Therefore it is imperative to seek legal counsel to determine if your case qualifies for legal action in federal court and evaluate which remedy best suits your case.
+The passage of recent immigration laws has restricted federal judicial review over specific claims.
+Some remedies even require that the applicant exhaust their administrative remedies before seeking federal judicial review.
+Therefore, it is imperative to seek legal counsel to determine if your case qualifies for legal action in federal court and evaluate which remedy best suits your case.

 For more information or to book an appointment, give us a call at 214-251-8011 (Dallas, TX) or 817-332-1100 (Fort Worth, TX) to see how we can help you.
 You can also schedule your appointment online here.